 Hundreds of outstanding Ukrainians were and remain creators of world history.
 Artists and scientists, politicians and composers, actors and writers – they all give the Ukrainians the opportunity to proudly say: “I am Ukrainian!” either abroad or at home.

 The population of Kiev was about 50,000 inhabitants.
-And it took about 600 years to reach same demographic indicators.
-Entirely possible, if it weren’t for that destruction, Kiev could be a well-developed and the largest city in Europe for many centuries.
+And it took about 600 years to reach the same demographic indicators.
+Entirely possible, if it weren’t for that destruction by the Mongols, Kiev could be a well-developed and the largest city in Europe for many centuries.